SoftUni-Internal/interactive-content/EN/07-Test-Driven-Development/02-Summary.md

 ## In this lesson you learned:

 - What the **Code-First Approach** is
-  - write code, then test it
+  - testing code after it was created

 - **Test-Driven-Development**
   - write tests first, and implement the functionality later

 - **Reasons to Use Test-Driven Development**
-  - prevent some application design flaws
+  - prevents some application design flaws
-  - manage complexity more easily
+  - complexity is managed more easily

 ## In the next lesson you will learn: